LAStools/LAStools/bin/lasreturn_README.md

     lasreturn64 -i lidar.laz -histo return_distance 0.1 0.0 4.99

-same as before but limits the histogram to the range rfrom 0 to 5
+same as before but limits the histogram to the range from 0 to 5

     lasreturn64 -i in.laz -check_return_numbering